JamesonJC/airbnb-clone-project/README.md

     5. **User ↔ Review**
         + A user can leave many reviews
         + A review is for one listing and written by one user

+### **Feature Breakdown**
+* **User Management**
+    The application includes a secure and scalable system for user registration, login, and profile management.
+This feature ensures only authenticated users can create listings, make bookings, and interact with the platform securely.

+* **Property Management**
+    Hosts can create, update, and manage property listings with details such as location, price, and availability.
+This functionality supports a rich user experience by enabling searchable and customizable listings.

+* **Booking System**
+    Users can reserve properties for specific dates using an intuitive booking interface.
+The system manages availability, prevents double-booking, and provides booking summaries for both guests and hosts.

+* **Payment Processing**
+    An integrated payment system handles secure financial transactions between guests and hosts.
+It records payment details and ensures that bookings are only confirmed after successful payment.

+* **Review System**
+    Users can leave ratings and written reviews for properties they have stayed in.
+This fosters trust in the community and helps future guests make informed booking decisions.

+* **Data Optimization**
+    The platform is designed with database optimization in mind, ensuring fast data retrieval and smooth user interactions.
+This includes proper indexing, query tuning, and efficient schema design.